 Where should I use Mosaic Tile?

 This is the great part - these beautiful mosaic designs can be used almost anywhere you install tile!
-While some designs use very small pieces that aren’t recommended for heavy foot traffic, you’ll find that mosaic tiles are just about as durable as field tiles or subway tiles.
+While some designs use very small pieces that aren’t recommended for heavy foot traffic, you’ll find that mosaic tiles are just about as durable as their larger counterparts.

 These beautiful designs are best used anywhere you’d like to add a pattern to your home - making them extremely popular as a focal backsplash design for your kitchen, sought after as tiled fireplace surrounds to add a unique design to your living room, or as a creative accent like a tile rug or inset surrounded by field tiles!